-Wave Point Consulting’s transportation and logistics infrastructure case studies demonstrate how help improve efficiency and reduce risks for industrial real estate projects.
+Wave Point Consulting’s logistics real estate case studies demonstrate how we help assess market opportunities and reduce risks for infrastructure projects.

 Port Kells Industrial Lands (2018)

-Site Economics Ltd. was retained to provide an independent assessment of industrial land supply and demand and estimate the economic, employment, and taxation impacts of, the net acre industrial project proposed for the Port Kells area of Surrey BC.
+Site Economics Ltd. was retained to provide an independent assessment of industrial land supply and demand and estimate the economic, employment, and taxation impacts of, the logistic real estate project proposed for the Port Kells area of Surrey BC.
 Darryl Anderson and Phil Davies were retained to be part of the project team led by Site Economics to assist with the analysis of the transportation infrastructure, industrial real estate market and industrial land supply and demand update.
 Project involvement also included helping with the creation of the financial model to evaluate the development concept and economic impacts.

 International Trade Enabling Logistics Park Screening Level Business Plan (2016)

 A confidential logistics real estate development client retained Wave Point Consulting to investigate potential land uses for a large parcel of land, strategically located in proximity to a Class 1 rail line, a paved highway and a container terminal on the West Coast of North America.
 The scope of work included a high-level forecast of port goods movement, an assessment of current market conditions for facilities to support international trade, a screening of potential opportunities for a stand-alone logistics operation, or the integration of the property with existing and future port projects.
 Logistics infrastructure consultants also identified and evaluated commercial risks and partnerships opportunities for the client in light of their interests and objectives for employment and economic development and sustainability.

 Container Logistics Industrial Land Requirements, Industrial Land Intensification Best Practices, and Industrial Land Expansion (2015-2016)